Getting started

 Query done

 Now, the tuple for the key is deleted and the key query is executed again.
 It can be seen that there are still three versions stored for this key.
-The version with the value “value3” has been removed and a new version (which says that the tuple was deleted) has been added.
+The version with the value “value3” has been removed, and a new version (which says that the tuple was deleted) has been added.

 $ $BBOXDB_HOME/bin/cli.sh -action delete -table mydgroup_data -key key1

-$ $BBOXDB_HOME/bin/cli.sh -action query -table mydgroup_data -key key1
+$ $BBOXDB_HOME/bin/cli.sh -action query_key -table mydgroup_data -key key1

 Connecting to BBoxDB cluster...
 [Established]